phusion/open-vagrant-boxes/README.md

 These definitions makes building boxes quick and unambigious.
 The entire building process is described in the definitions; no manual intervention is required.

+Phusion's boxes differ from the ones provided in by vagrantup.com in the following ways:

+ * We provide a bigger virtual hard disk: around 40 GB.
+ * We use LVM so that partitioning is easier.
+ * Our default kernel version is 3.8, so that it's easy to use [Docker](http://www.docker.io/).

 ## Environment setup

  1. Install [Vagrant](http://www.vagrantup.com/).